UCU-CSEA/UCU-Code-Challenge-Season-1/Round 2/Round 2 Problem.md

 $$\mathbf{A}_{sorted} \xrightarrow{\text{Undo } \theta} \text{Final Reconstructed Image}$$

-The file piece_matrix_shapes.txt contains a log of the dimensions and rotations applied to the first three scrambled pieces, which can be used to verify the data structure and rotation logic
+The file 'scrambled_puzzle_data.pkl contains a log of the dimensions and rotations applied to the first three scrambled pieces, which can be used to verify the data structure and rotation logic.

+## Read the Scramble Data Guide in order to use the .pkl file.